 What is Giardia?

 Once it reaches its host, this parasite targets and inhabits the intestines and multiplies itself to destroy intestinal parts.

-This parasite can be found on many surfaces like soil, food, and even in water contaminated with poop (feces).
+And this parasite can be found on many surfaces like soil, food, and even in water contaminated with poop (feces).

-This giardia has two forms.
-First, the Trophozoite is the mature form of giardia that multiplies until it reaches the second stage, the cysts.
+The trophozoite is the mature form of giardia that multiplies until it reaches the second stage, the cysts.

 - Licking a contaminated surface

 It might be worrisome, especially if you have more than one pet at home.

 Symptoms of Giardia Infection